-- Motor network - The evolution of land plants is accompanied by increased abundance of myosin and kinesin - domain proteins.
-Because K. nitens has slightly more predicted kinesins than C. braunii (Table - 311 S1S), it appears that phragmoplast evolution did not depend on the neofunctionalization of - kinesin paralogs.
+The evolution of land plants is accompanied by increased abundance of myosin and kinesin domain proteins.
+Because K. nitens has slightly more predicted kinesins than C. braunii (Table S1S), it appears that phragmoplast evolution did not depend on the neofunctionalization of kinesin paralogs.
 However, myosin motors use filamentous actin as tracks.
-The expansion of - the actin family in C. braunii (K. nitens and C. reinhardtii encode 7 actin genes, whereas C. - 314 braunii has 16; Data S1T, U), with each gene encoding a slightly different protein, hints at - varying functions among the cytoskeleton.
-Land plants have 9 actin genes (Marchantia - 316 polymorpha) to often 12 (A. thaliana, papaya, Amborella trichocarpa), and up to 34 in the - 317 polyploid maize, while transcriptomic data of other Charales suggests high numbers of - underlying genes, e.g. 27 transcripts in Nitella mirabilis, 101 in N. hyalina (and 46 in the desmid - 319 Penium margaritaceum).
-The high numbers of actin genes detected in the amoebal protist - 320 Naegleria gruberi (86), and the slime mold Dictyostelium discoideum (39) (Joseph et al., 2008), - can to a large part be explained by their involvement in cell movement.
-Thus, the additional - actin genes of Chara, Nitella and Penium may serve the enhanced cytoplasmic streaming - 323 observed in these organisms.
+The expansion of the actin family in C. braunii (K. nitens and C. reinhardtii encode 7 actin genes, whereas C. braunii has 16; Data S1T and S1U), with each gene encoding a slightly different protein, hints at varying functions among the cytoskeleton.
+Land plants have from 9 actin genes (Marchantia polymorpha) to often 12 (A. thaliana, papaya, Amborella trichocarpa), and up to 34 in the polyploid maize, while transcriptomic data of other Charales suggests high numbers of underlying genes-e.g., 27 transcripts in Nitella mirabilis, 101 in N. hyalina (and 46 in the desmid Penium margaritaceum).
+The high numbers of actin genes detected in the amoebal protist Naegleria gruberi (86), and the slime mold Dictyostelium discoideum (39) (Joseph et al., 2008), can in large part be explained by their involvement in cell movement.
+Thus, the additional actin genes of Chara, Nitella, and Penium may serve the enhanced cytoplasmic streaming observed in these organisms.